Dan Ilic is one of Australia’s most prolific comedic voices.

-TV: He has been making television in Australia for ten years.
-His credits include: Australia’s Funniest Home Videos (Nine), The Olympic Show (NBC), The Ronnie Johns Half Hour (Ten), The Mansion (Comedy), Hungry Beast (ABC), Hamster Wheel (ABC), Can of Worms (Ten), The Feed (SBS2) as well as being a regular on comedy panel shows and news magazine programs.
+Dan has been making television in Australia for over ten years.
+His credits include Tonightly with Tom Ballard (ABC), Australia’s Funniest Home Videos (Nine), The Olympic Show (NBC), The Ronnie Johns Half Hour (Ten), The Mansion (Comedy), Hungry Beast (ABC), Hamster Wheel (ABC), Can of Worms (Ten), The Feed (SBS2) as well as being a regular on comedy panel shows and news magazine programs.

-Radio: He is also a prolific radio broadcaster having started his radio career on Up For It, FBi Radio’s Breakfast program, Dan has gone on to host programs on Triple J, Radio National, and regularly fills in on Breakfast on the top rating 702 ABC Sydney.
+Dan is also a prolific radio broadcaster having started his radio career on Up For It, FBi Radio’s Breakfast program.
+Dan has gone on to host programs on Triple J, Radio National, and regularly fills in on Breakfast on the top-rating ABC Radio Sydney.
 As a passionate supporter of community broadcasting, Dan served on the board of FBi Radio for two years.

-Advertising: Downwind Media, Dan’s branded entertainment company, has been responsible for some of the most talked about advertising campaigns in Australia.
-Some of the clients Dan has created work for include, Dick Smith Foods, Vic Roads, Get Up!, Apple, GAME, Mitsubishi Electric, The Australian Olympic Committee, Honda, Destination Queenstown and The Commonwealth Bank.
+Downwind Media, Dan’s branded entertainment company, has been responsible for some of the most talked-about advertising campaigns in Australia.
+Some of the clients Dan has created work for include, Dick Smith Foods, Vic Roads, Get Up!, Apple, GAME, Mitsubishi Electric, The Australian Olympic Committee, Honda, and The Commonwealth Bank.

-Fundraiser: In 2014 Dan raised over $50000 through crowdfunding to make A Rational Fear into webseries.
-The digital season was so successful that A Rational Fear partnered with The Guardian Australia, and went on to sell out two shows at the Sydney Opera house and be nominated in that year’s Walkely Awards for journalism.
-He is currently a judge for the 2016 Jacoby-Walkley Scholarship.
+In 2014 Dan raised over $50000 through crowdfunding to make A Rational Fear into web series.
+The digital season was so successful that A Rational Fear partnered with The Guardian Australia, and went on to sell out two shows at the Sydney Opera house and be nominated in that year’s Walkley Awards for journalism.

-Theatre: Dan’s commitment to causing trouble for a good cause reached fever pitch with his Melbourne Fringe Festival show Beaconsfield: A Musical in A Flat Minor, which chronicled the media exploitation of the Beaconsfield mine disaster.
-Dan recently told this story to the world on stage at the Sydney Opera House for The Moth Radio Hour.
+Dan’s commitment to causing trouble for a good cause reached fever pitch with his Melbourne Fringe Festival show Beaconsfield: A Musical in A Flat Minor, which chronicled the media exploitation of the Beaconsfield mine disaster.

 Dan has a great insight into the trends in the media and communications sectors and he understands how to present in a funny, entertaining and fast pace style that keeps audiences engaged an ... keep readingd laughing.
 Frocomm Australia